sccn/sccn.github.io/others/EEGLAB_and_Fieldtrip.md

 First a little bit of history.
-EEGLAB was created in 2000 at The Salk Institute (La Jolla CA) by Arnaud Delorme and Scott Makeig based on ICA Toolbox for Electrphysiological Data Analysis functions released by Makeig and colleagues 1997-2000.
+EEGLAB was created in 2000 at The Salk Institute (La Jolla CA) by Arnaud Delorme and Scott Makeig based on ICA Toolbox for Electrophysiological Data Analysis functions released by Makeig and colleagues 1997-2000.
 EEGLAB was fully released in 2002 at the Swartz Center for Computational Neuroscience, UCSD (La Jolla, California, USA).